Russia continues to ''raise true hell,'' Ukraine governor says | Law-Order

 Last week, Russia captured the last major stronghold of Ukrainian resistance in Luhansk, the city of Lysychansk.
 Analysts predicted Moscow's troops likely would take time to rearm and regroup.
 But "so far, there has been no operational pause announced by the enemy.
 He is still attacking and shelling our lands with the same intensity as before," Haidai said.

-Ukraine's deputy prime minister, Iryna Vereshchuk, appealed to residents of Russian-held territories in the south to evacuate so the occupying forces could not use them as human shields in the event of a Ukrainian counteroffensive.
+Ukraine's deputy prime minister, Iryna Vereshchuk, appealed to residents of Russian-held territories in the south to evacuate so the occupying forces could not use them as human shields during a Ukrainian counteroffensive.

 Russian missiles killed two people and wounded three others Saturday morning in the southern city of Kryvyi Rih, according to regional authorities.